Kansas City Griffins

 the young expansion team across the state line and a ways south in the suburb of Olathe, Kansas.

-In the first book of the series (Quarterback Casanova), get to know backup quarterback Dash Janssen and his struggle to overcome a PR nightmare, a team owner who wants him gone, and a reporter ex-girlfriend who resurfaces at the worse possible time.
+In this book, get to know backup quarterback Dash Janssen and his struggle to overcome a PR nightmare, a team owner who wants him gone, and a reporter ex-girlfriend who resurfaces at the worse possible time.
 It’s a fun ride!

 - Second Chance